 The first postage stamp was issued only one year before the famous English biologist, comparative anatomist Professor Richard Owen coined the word "Dinosaur" (1841) and only five years after the first prehistoric reptile was scientifically described and named "Ichthyosaur" (1835).
 The oldest Geological Survey in the world - the British Geological Survey - was also founded in 1835.

 The Paleontology science was established in the 18th century as a result of Baron Georges Cuvier's work on comparative anatomy, and developed rapidly in the 19th century.
 The first dinosaur bones were described by English scientists, the Rev William Buckland and Gideon Mantell in the 1820s.
-The term Paleontology has been used since 1822.
-In 1822, the word "paleontology" was used by the editor of a French scientific journal to refer to the study of ancient living organisms through fossils.
+The term Paleontology has been used since 1822, when the word "paleontology" was used by the editor of a French scientific journal to refer to the study of ancient living organisms through fossils.

 The first Paleontology related postage stamp was issued in 1856 by the USA and depicted Thomas Jefferson (MiNr.: 5, Scott: 12) who was not only the 3rd American President (1801-1809), but also a central player in the beginnings of American paleontology.
+For more details about Thomas Jefferson contributions to Paleontology, please click here.
+This imperforate stamp was a part of multi-year definitive set of 5 stamps dedicated to American presidents, issued between June 1st 1851 and March 24th 1856.

 Thomas Jefferson on USA postage stamps 1856-1938